atred/autodots/README.md

 [sloria's dotfiles](https://github.com/sloria/dotfiles) were an incredibly helpful resource for writing my own.

 ## To do
- - automate blurry compton
  - fix colors
+ - add compositing
+ - screen lock
- - shadows
+ - statusbar